sebadel/adventofcode2020/README.md

 - Oh, but wait, maybe ...
 I think ... if I did this ... it should ... let's try ... failed ... back to work for 10 min
 - repeat until noon until it finally beautifully executed in 0.02sec

+## Day 11: Seat allocation
+No particular comment, just couldn't find time to finish it in the morning.

+## Day 12: Seat allocation
+### Part2
+Not fully satisfied with the direction shifting, there probably are more arithmetic ways to store waypoint and position coordinates.

 # Interesting links
 ## Utility from salt-die